 Further information and updates on XanADu, can be found at Clinicaltrials.gov.

-XanaHES was a Phase I, single-blinded, central reader blinded, placebo-controlled, dose escalation study of Xanamem™ to assess safety and tolerability in healthy elderly subjects.
+XanaHES was a Phase I, single-blinded, central reader blinded, placebo-controlled study of Xanamem® to assess safety and tolerability in healthy elderly subjects, and explore cognitive activity with the Cogstate Cognitive Test Battery.

 This safety study was conducted by Linear Clinical Research, QEII Medical Centre, Western Australia.

-The purpose of this study was to evaluate the safety and tolerability of Xanamem 20 mg once daily (QD) from Baseline to End of Treatment (EOT) as measured by multiple, objective items of overall safety and Nerve Function Monitoring (NFM).
-The trial also included an exploratory assessment of cognition, using the industry standard Cogstate Cognitive Test Battery to evaluate six domains of cognition.
-Additional exploratory objectives consisted of serum cortisol measurements, serum PK and optional Cerebrospinal Fluid (CSF) sample analysis.
+The safety and tolerability of Xanamem 20 mg or placebo, given once daily (QD), was studied over 12 weeks from Baseline to End of Treatment (EOT).
+As well as safety assessments, the trial also included an exploratory assessment of cognition, using the industry standard Cogstate Cognitive Test Battery to evaluate six domains of cognition.

 This is a positron emission tomography (PET) trial assessing receptor occupancy of multiple doses of Xanamem using the 11β-HSD1-specific radiolabelled imaging tracer [11C]TARACT002.